 - How do I explain the camp to the students?

 You could start with: ‘it’s a sustainably designed camp, with a train carraige bunkhouse, on a river near the sea.
 The camp is surrounded by coastal National Parks and farmland.
-We harvest and help prepare the organic food grown in the camp gardens.
-We can arrive and depart by hiking or canoeing and and we get to do Landcare and habitat survey as part of the camp journey.
-So we can learn a lot about the environment and really practical and hands-on ways design smarter.
-They also have follow-on programs if you want to go back again with a friend, including a big 9 day journey from the Sea to the Snow for Year 10s.’
+We get to harvest and help prepare the organic food grown in the camp gardens.
+We can arrive and depart by hiking or canoeing and and we help with Landcare and habitat survey as part of the camp journey and learning more about the environment.
+It’s a really practical and hands-on place with a lot of good design elements.
+They also have follow-on programs if you want to go back again with a friend, including a big 9 day journey from the Sea to the Snow.’

 The Crossing’s website forms are available to download on the right hand column of this page.